 (Benelli et al., 2002; Weisburger and Chung, 2002).

 How does green tea fight and reduce the risk of these cancers?
 The answer is high levels of EGCG (Epigallocatechin Gallate) that occur naturally in green tea.
-The ingredient EGCG is a potent antioxidant, about 200 time more powerful than vitamin E which neutralizes pro-oxidants and free radicals that attack lipids in the brain.
-EGCG also blocks the cancer promoting effect of carcinogens in the body.
+The ingredient EGCG is a potent antioxidant, about 200 times more powerful than vitamin E which neutralizes pro-oxidants and free radicals that attack lipids in the brain.
+EGCG also blocks the cancer-promoting effect of carcinogens in the body.

 Only about 10% of the experiments involving green tea have involved humans, directly.
 Studying data from animals and test tubes, while not completely relevant regarding humans, does provide much insight for future study and simply cannot be ignored.

 How much should you drink?
 Traditional Chinese homeopathic health practitioners say 10 cups a day is standard while other research indicates 2-3 cups a day is fine.
 If you want to guess take the average, 4-5 cups daily.
 Drinking this amount is easy and if you like it you may find yourself drinking 10 cups a day!

 Good news!
 Green tea is great for your heart!
 The natural antioxidants in tea may have a strong effect on heart disease, controlling blood pressure and lowering cholesterol.

 Reduced heart attack risk – In a 25-year study, evidence supports that consuming 8.5 oz of green tea daily reduces the risk of dying from or even having a first heart attack.
 Scientists also found that by consuming more antioxidants, like that found in tea, people were 3 times less likely to be at risk of dying from coronary heart disease.